gabriel-r/alfred-deepl/README.md

 ## HOW TO USE IT?

-0. Use Alfred 2 (and possibly 3, I didn't test)
+0. Use Alfred 2 or 3
 1. Download and install this workflow.
 2. Set up the hotkey `Ctrl+T` or whatever you want.